Conflict management styles and strategies

 - Fundamental premise: Associates "winning" a conflict with competition.

-- Strategic philosophy: When goals are extremely important, one must sometimes use
+- Strategic philosophy: When goals are extremely important, one must sometimes use power to win.

 - When to use: